ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 ::

-   ./Tools/autotest/autotest.py --no-clean --gdb --debug build.ArduCopter fly.ArduCopter
+   ./Tools/autotest/autotest.py --no-clean --gdb --debug build.Copter test.Copter

 In an X Windowing System environment, an xterm window will contain the GDB terminal; stderr from the ArduPilot binary will also appear in this window.
 Where X is not available but `GNU screen <https://www.gnu.org/software/screen/>`__ is, a detached screen will be created with the same content.